FedericoDelSaz/EKS-S3-AWS/README.md

 Please ensure your solution is properly documented, secure, and scalable.
 Additionally, include an **architecture diagram** to outline the details of your setup.

-## Requirements

-- Fully functional EKS cluster
-- Service fetching and displaying an image from an S3 bucket
-- Usage of the **mountpoint-s3-csi-driver**
-- Adherence to best practices (security, scalability, documentation, and maintainability)
-- No use of **InitContainers**
-- Public domain for external access to the service
-- Architecture diagram of the solution

 ## Architecture Diagram

 ```mermaid